 Common and Class A shares are classified as equity.
+Capital contributions and returns of capital with the Class A common shareholder are recognized as an increase and reduction in equity, respectively.
 Incremental costs directly attributable to the issuance of shares are recognized as a reduction in equity.